peteroupc/html3dutil/doc/H3DU.Math.md

 <b>Deprecated: This constant's name is ambiguous between local and global rotations.
 Use <a href="H3DU.Math.md#H3DU.Math.GlobalPitchYawRoll">H3DU.Math.GlobalPitchYawRoll</a> instead.</b>

-Indicates that a rotation occurs as a pitch, then yaw, then roll (each rotation around the original axes).
+Indicates that a vector's rotation occurs as a pitch, then yaw, then roll (each rotation around the original axes).

 <a id='H3DU.Math.RollPitchYaw'></a>
 ### H3DU.Math.RollPitchYaw (constant)